 - The student and the instructor must agree on a due date for fulfilling the requirements for the Incomplete.
 A signed Request for an Incomplete Grade (by both the instructor and student) must then be submitted to the Mandel School Registrar by the instructor.
 This form can also be printed from the Mandel School Registrar’s website at http://msass.case.edu/registrar.
 The extension may not go beyond the end of the subsequent term (fall, spring, summer).
 The form must be specific in what assignment(s) are due and the date(s) by which assignment(s) must be submitted.
 For administrative purposes, instructors must submit final grades for Incomplete as soon as coursework is submitted and graded.

-- If a student fails to remove the incomplete within the specified time, he/ she/they forfeit the privilege of completing the course for credit and the instructor must assign a grade of F. For exceptional situations in which there are extenuating circumstances, the student and advisor may request, in writing, an extension beyond one semester from the Associate Dean for Academic Affairs, with the instructor’s approval.
+- If a student fails to remove the incomplete within the specified time, he/ she/they forfeits the privilege of completing the course for credit and the instructor must assign a grade of F. For exceptional situations in which there are extenuating circumstances, the student and advisor may request, in writing, an extension beyond one semester from the Assistant or Associate Dean for Academic Affairs, with the instructor’s approval.

 - If a student accumulates three or more grades of “Incomplete,” he/she/they may not enroll in the subsequent course or term and will be considered to be “on probationary suspension” from the program.
 This policy includes grades of “Incomplete” in Field Education.
 These students will be required to clear all but one grade of “Incomplete” on their records before they will be allowed to re-enroll in School.